Militant involved in civilian killings in Srinagar gunned down in encounter in Pulwama | Law-Order

 Police said the search operation turned into an encounter in which one militant was killed.

-''One #terrorist of #Srinagar City involved in the recent civilian killing, neutralized in #Pulwama #encounter,'' IGP, Kashmir, Vijay Kumar tweeted.
+''One #terrorist of #Srinagar City involved in recent civilian killing, neutralised in #Pulwama #encounter,'' IGP, Kashmir, Vijay Kumar tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)